hpe-dev-incubator/hpe-dev-portal/content/blog/deploying-mongodb-application-on-hpe-greenlake-for-containers.md

 ![](/img/image-4.png)

 ![](/img/image-5.png)

-## HPE GreenLake for Containers: MongoDB Application deployment on Kubernetes cluster
+## HPE GreenLake for Containers: MongoDB application deployment on Kubernetes cluster

 MongoDB is an open source, NoSQL database that provides support for JSON-styled, document-oriented storage systems.
 It supports a flexible data model that enables you to store data of any structure, and provides a rich set of features, including full index support, sharding, and replication.

-Below is the preferred cluster configuration for MongoDB In-Memory Database workload
+Below is the preferred cluster configuration for a MongoDB in-memory database workload.

 ![](/img/image-6.png)

 ![](/img/image-7.png)

-### Step-1: Create Kubernetes cluster from Containers page
+### Step-1: Create a Kubernetes cluster from containers page

-To create a cluster, you must have the roles Private Cloud Cluster Owner and Private Cloud Widget Viewer.
+To create a cluster, you must have been assigned the roles of **Private Cloud Cluster Owner** and **Private Cloud Widget Viewer**.

 * From the Containers main page, under the Clusters tab, click Create Cluster.
 * In the Create Cluster form, provide the cluster name 'hpe', and select the standard cluster blueprint.
 The new cluster appears in the list of clusters.

 ![](/img/image-8.png)

 ![](/img/image-9.png)

-As indicated above there are multiple clusters deployed in parallel for multiple purposes.
-For MongoDB Application deployment we will use cluster created with name 'hpe'.
+As indicated above, there are multiple clusters deployed in parallel for multiple purposes.
+For the MongoDB application deployment in our example, the cluster will be created with the name "hpe".

 ![](/img/image-10.png)

 ### Step-2: Download scoped kubeconfig from Container platform page

-* From the Clusters tab, select the 'hpe' Kubernetes cluster and click Launch Service Console.
-You are directed to the container platform page.
+* From the Clusters tab, select the 'hpe' Kubernetes cluster and click **Launch Service Console**.
+This will direct you to the container platform page.
 * Click on Download kubeconfig.

 ![](/img/image-11.png)

 ![](/img/image-12.png)